-BARTonline.org, Barton's online learning platform, reformatted its schedule in 2017-18 to better serve the needs of today's diverse student body with 15 sessions varying in length from four, six, eight, and 16 weeks.
+BARTonline.org, Barton's online learning platform, reformatted its schedule in 2017-18 to better serve the needs of today's diverse student body with 15 sessions in four, six, eight and 16 week formats.

 Accessibility, Diversity & Integrity

 Educational institutions across the United States and around the world are working to address the various forms of "high tech" cheating that have emerged with the rapid advances in technology.
 Barton has employed a strengthened technology platform that continues to meet current learning styles while upholding quality and integrity standards.